akc/hops/docs/tutorial.md

 }
 ```

-The first time you use A-numbers with `hops` you will be asked to run
+Before using A-numbers with `hops` you should run
 `hops --update`.
 This will download `https://oeis.org/stripped.gz` and
 unpack it into `.oeis-data/stripped` in your home
 directory.
 Alternatively, you can do this by hand using `wget` and